Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

 In order to be able to view your site Network Topology map, you need to enable SNMP on all your managed switches.

-Each brand/model has a specific way to set this up, but it is normally done through the device’s web-based graphic user interface, or from command line.
+Each brand/model has a specific way to set this up, but it is normally done through the device’s web-based graphic user interface, or from the command line.

 Note: If you do not have local access to the managed switch configuration interface, you may be able to use Domotz Remote connections to connect to each device (using HTTP or SSH) in order to configure them.